 Just like our failed loaf of banana bread, baking is often the first thing people think about when it comes to science in the kitchen.
 But there’s so much more to be learned beyond baking.

 5 Surprising Foods that Teach Science in the Kitchen

 What kid wouldn’t get excited about making their own rock candy?
-Growing a Jeweled Rose shares her own experiment growing rock candy with her kids, and shares links on the science behind the activity.
+Growing a Jeweled Rose shares her own experiment growing rock candy with her kids, and shares links for the science behind the activity.

 Mom Advice shares a fun little science experiment making Glow-in-the-Dark Jello using Tonic Water.
 Because the fluorescence comes from the quinine in the tonic water itself, you could do this experiment with just about anything needing water.
-This would make a fun experiment for Halloween, or any time that the kids would be up after dark.
+This would make a fun experiment for a summer night, Halloween, or any time that the kids would be up after dark.

 Our kids love to eat fish, so making ceviche would be a natural fit for us.
 Imagine your kids faces as they watch their food ‘cook’ without any heat at all!
-Serious Eats provides all the detail you need to make fantastic ceviche, including timed analysis of how it’s cooked and how to pick out the freshest fish possible
+Serious Eats provides all the detail you need to make fantastic ceviche, including timed analysis of how it’s cooked and how to pick out the freshest fish possible.

 My little lady of a six-year-old is right in the ‘gross me out’ stage of kidhood.
 So, I’m tempted to use that to our advantage.
 Fermented foods are technically foods that have gone bad, but in all the right ways.
 There are actually lots of different recipes for fermented foods beyond sauerkraut.
 I found the list of kid-friendly fermented foods at Home Made Mommy to be the most helpful, and I can’t wait to give the recipes a try.